hardfist/rspack-vs-parcel-vs-vite-vs-turbopack-hmr/README.md

-# Parcel vs Vite vs Turbopack HMR Benchmark
+# Rspack vs Parcel vs Vite vs Turbopack HMR Benchmark

 > _Based on [this benchmark](https://github.com/yyx990803/vite-vs-next-turbo-hmr) by Evan You, creator of Vite._